2023 Intermountain Junior Science & Humanities Symposia

 The JSHS Program is sponsored by:

-In 2021, the competition will take place virtually in order to keep our finalists, volunteers, judges and staff safe during the ongoing coronavirus pandemic.
+We are currently planning on hosting the 2023 IJSHS live but will switch to a virtual event in order to keep our finalists, volunteers, judges and staff safe during the ongoing coronavirus pandemic if need be.

 is proud host of the